CodeShayk/Schemio/DeveloperGuide.md

 The Communication transformer should map data only to the `customer/communication` xpath mapped object graph of customer class.

 ### Step 3.
 DataProvider Setup
-Data provider needs to setup with required dependencies.
+Data provider needs to be setup with required dependencies.
 Provide implementations of below dependencies to construct the data provider.

 #### Container Registrations